-Mr. Gyselen joined Arnold & Porter LLP in July 2004 after a long career in government, primarily at the European Commission.
+Mr. Gyselen joined Arnold & Porter after a long career in government, primarily at the European Commission.
 His competition law practice encompasses advice and representation before EU and national agencies on merger control, abusive conduct, cartels, other restrictive practices, and state aids.

 In the earlier years of his career, Mr. Gyselen was a member of the European Commission's Legal Service and a law clerk at the European Court of Justice in Luxembourg where he clerked for Judge Joliet.